Station History

 http://wuga.drupal.publicbroadcasting.net/station-history#stream/0 The above was written on the occasion of WUGA’s tenth anniversary.
 Looking back from the station’s twenty-fifth anniversary, it is difficult to avoid the conclusion that the years immediately following that anniversary were a time of decline.
 Budget cuts brought the daily news magazine to an end and reversed the gradual expansion of staff that had taken place over the first decade.
 By the station’s fifteenth anniversary in 2002 the full time staff was the same size it had been in the beginning.
 The lowest point of all came during the state budget crisis of 2004, when the leadership of the Georgia Center for Continuing Education found it impossible to continue to fund the operation of WUGA.
 At that time, there was a very real possibility that local operation would end and local programs would vanish from WUGA.
 However, UGA’s office of Public Affairs, directed by Dr. Tom Jackson, stepped in and assumed responsibility for the radio station.
 In April, it was announced that nearly fifty University employees were to be laid off due to budget cuts.
 Among them was Davin Welter, WUGA’s station manager since 1999.
 The rest of the staff was transferred to Public Affairs, and Steve Bell, director of Broadcast, Video and Photography, assumed the role of station manager, in addition to his other duties.
 WUGA kept its existing office and studio space in the Georgia Center.

 The next few years proved to be another high point in the radio station’s history.
 Although funding continued to be tight and the staff remained small, several new local programs were added to WUGA’s schedule during this time, usually produced by community members who volunteered their talents or received no more than token compensation.
 Those that are still part of WUGA’s schedule include “Just Folks,” with host Maggie Hunter; “Wordland,” hosted by David Oates; and Telmeko Ransom’s “Handle with Care.”
 These series joined JoE Silva’s “Just Off the Radar,” which had begun during Davin Welter’s time at the helm, as had two staff-produced series: “Athens News Matters,” then hosted by news director Mary Kay Mitchell; and “It’s Friday!” which I hosted.
-Incidentally, the oldest locally-produced series currently in WUGA’s schedule are “African Perspectives,” hosted by Dr. Akinloye Ojo, which began late in 1997; “Night Music,” which has also been heard on the rest of the GPB network since its beginning in 1989; and “Afternoon Concert,” which has been part of the schedule since the beginning, although the current title was not adopted until later.
+Incidentally, the oldest locally-produced series currently in WUGA’s schedule is “African Perspectives,” hosted by Dr. Akinloye Ojo, which began late in 1997; “Night Music,” which has also been heard on the rest of the GPB network since its beginning in 1989; and “Afternoon Concert,” which had been part of the schedule since the beginning, although the current title was not adopted until later.
 During this time, WUGA became increasingly independent from Georgia Public Broadcasting (formerly Georgia Public Television and Peach State Public Radio).
 GPB went through some difficult years, with frequent turnover of top executive leadership and management of the radio network.

 Stability returned to GPB in 2010, with the arrival of new leaders with backgrounds in public broadcasting.
 At the same time, the broadcasting environment on the UGA campus was changing radically.
 In 2008, commercial television station WNEG-TV, based in Toccoa, Georgia, was purchased by the University of Georgia Research Foundation, to become a training facility for students at UGA’s Henry W. Grady College of Journalism and Mass Communication.
 Because this purchase turned out to coincide with the most severe economic downturn in decades, it proved impossible to continue to operate WNEG-TV as a commercial station.
 Dr. Jackson and UGA senior vice president for External Affairs, Tom Landrum, entered into negotiations with the new leadership at GPB and worked out a new arrangement between UGA and GPB.
 As a result, the University of Georgia again had its own public television station, for the first time in nearly thirty years.Known as WUGA-TV, it was licensed to the University and operated in a partnership with GPB.
 The radio and television stations were combined in a single operation, although they continued to occupy separate facilities.
 The TV station was located in the Journalism building, while the radio station is still in the Georgia Center.
 Jimmy Sanders, formerly the manager of WNEG-TV, was UGA’s director of Radio and Television, serving as the manager of both stations.